GwendolyneFreddy/Infinity-Animations/README.md

 - Original assistance: <a href="http://www.shsforums.net/user/948-arkenor/">Arkenor</a> and <a href="http://www.shsforums.net/user/4994-sergis/">SergIS</a>.
 - <a href="http://www.shsforums.net/user/10485-sam/">Sam</a>: ...
 - <a href="http://www.shsforums.net/user/14985-argent77/">Argent77</a>: thanks for letting me use and adapt his `FIND_FREE_ANIM_SLOT` WeiDU function (*a7_functions.tpa* library) to automatically install new animation slots in EE games.
+- <a href="http://www.shsforums.net/user/41045-skellytz/">skellytz</a>: thanks for providing his *Infinity Sounds* project mod code resolving soundsets creature animation conflicts.
 - Modders: <a href="http://www.shsforums.net/user/776-kwiat-w/">Kwiat_W</a>, <a href="http://www.shsforums.net/user/22187-ulb/">Ulb</a> and <a href="http://www.shsforums.net/user/24495-gwendolyne/">Gwendolyne</a> for letting us integrate some of their creature animations into a new IA content package.
-- French translation: <a href="http://www.shsforums.net/user/24495-gwendolyne/">Gwendolyne</a>.
+- French translation: <a href="http://www.shsforums.net/user/24495-gwendolyne/">Gwendolyne</a> (<a href="http://www.shsforums.net/user/16735-luren/">Luren</a> for proofreading).
 - Special: <a href="http://www.shsforums.net/user/16735-luren/">Luren</a> for proofreading French translation and for his contribution with fixing a few missing EE animations.

 ##